MFR6340/theenglishextension.org/young-world-1/unit-3: apples and crisps.md

 <img src="https://imgur.com/F78MUbL.png" width="25%"  />

 From seeds to harvest to eating, this book has beautiful hand-colored photos is a good foundation to talk more about how other foods are grown and what recipes they are in.
-(Lexile 710L)
+(Lexile 710L)  <sup>[what is this?](/resources/Lexile%20measures)</sup>

 <a href="https://www.bookdepository.com/Apples-Ken-Robbins/9781481401654?ref=grid-view&qid=1656344168590&sr=1-6" rel="nofollow"> Buy on BookDepository</a>